pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

         // Close the browser
         driver.quit();
 	}
 }

+---

-WebDriver driver = new ChromeDriver();
+**WebDriver driver = new ChromeDriver();**
 By using this line of code, you can create a new instance of the ChromeDriver, which then allows you to control the Chrome browser through your Java code using Selenium WebDriver.

-why driver in selenium
+**why driver in selenium**
 In Selenium, the term "driver" refers to the software component that facilitates the communication between your test script and the browser.
 It acts as a bridge between the automation script and the browser's native support for automation (such as Chrome, Firefox, or others).
 The driver is a crucial part of the Selenium framework as it enables you to control the browser, navigate to URLs, and interact with web elements.

-Jenkins
+# Jenkins

-Polling the SCM in jenkins
+**Polling the SCM in jenkins**

 Polling the SCM (Software Configuration Management) in Jenkins refers to the process of periodically checking the source code repository for any changes.
 Jenkins can be configured to check the repository at a specified interval, and if changes are detected, it triggers a build process.

 To enable polling the SCM in Jenkins, follow these steps:

 	Go to your Jenkins dashboard and select the desired project.
 	Click on "Configure" to access the project configuration.